Skip to main content

 Can I use minified versions of the installation tags?

-You can, but these scripts are already very short and using a minified version won't affect at all the loading time of your web pages (remember that this code should already be compressed using Brotli or Gzip compression).
+You can but our scripts are already very short and using a minified version won't meaningfully affect the loading time of your web pages (remember that this code should already be compressed using Brotli or Gzip compression).
 Thus we do not recommend the use of minified versions.
-If you still want to use them, you can find them below.
+However, if you still want to use them, you can find them below.

 var a=1000;window.kameleoonQueue=window.kameleoonQueue||[];window.kameleoonStartLoadTime=new Date().getTime();if(!document.getElementById("kameleoonLoadingStyleSheet")&&!window.kameleoonDisplayPageTimeOut){var b=document.getElementsByTagName("script")[0];var c="* { visibility: hidden !important; background-image: none !important; }";var d=document.createElement("style");d.type="text/css";d.id="kameleoonLoadingStyleSheet";if(d.styleSheet){d.styleSheet.cssText=c}else{d.appendChild(document.createTextNode(c))}b.parentNode.insertBefore(d,b);window.kameleoonDisplayPage=function(e){if(!e){window.kameleoonTimeout=true}if(d.parentNode){d.parentNode.removeChild(d)}};window.kameleoonDisplayPageTimeOut=window.setTimeout(window.kameleoonDisplayPage,a)};